 The budget review has been prepared to include information required by the Local Government Act 1995, Local Government (Financial Management) Regulations 1996 and Australian Accounting Standards.
-The report for the period 1 July 2023 to 31 January 2024 shown in the attachment has been prepared incorporating year to date budget variations and forecasts to 30 June 2024 and is to be presented for the Council's consideration.
+The report for the period 1 July 2024 to 31 December 2024 shown in the attachment has been prepared incorporating year to date budget variations and forecasts to 30 June 2025 and is presented for the Council's consideration.